Areas of Expertise

 Bio

 Heather received her masters from NYU (New York University) in Art Therapy.
-Subsequently, Heather trained in EMDR through Deany Laliotis' The Center for Excellence in EMDR Therapy and trained in couples therapy at The William Alanson White Institute.
-She has given presentations on the use of Art Therapy in treatment with children and adolescents, as well as presentations that focus on issues facing LGBTQIA+ communities.
-Heather is passionate about the ways in which creativity can prompt brain plasticity and the ways in which thinking outside of rigid binaries can offer people new avenues for seeing themselves and their relationships.
+Subsequently, Heather trained in EMDR through The Center for Excellence in EMDR Therapy, trained in couples therapy at The William Alanson White Institute, and has training in resource-oriented music and imagery from the Institute for Music and Consciousness.
+She has given presentations as a Guest Lecturer at NYU on the use of Art Therapy in treatment with children and adolescents, has presented internationally on the integration of creative arts therapies into psychiatry, as well as presented in continuing education workshops that focus on issues facing LGBTQIA+ communities.
+Heather also provides clinical supervision to colleagues in the field.